osxmidi/LinVst/Tested-VST-Plugins/README.md

 **Kontakt Player 5.x and 6.x and 7.x** (can try turning multiprocessing off for some setups).

 LinVst3 https://github.com/osxmidi/LinVst3 can run the Kontakt 7 etc vst3 version, tested using Wine-tkg https://github.com/osxmidi/LinVst/tree/master/Wine-tkg and a DirectX 11 capable card (otherwise there might be black screen problems).

-Native Access has switched to using Powershell and is therefore not supported by Wine at this time.

 An older version of Native Access can be used https://support.native-instruments.com/hc/en-us/articles/360000407909-Native-Access-1-Legacy-Installers-for-Older-Operating-Systems and then install tips (Kontakt etc) can be followed below.